Have you ever tried Pasta alla Norma? If not, you’re in for a treat!

-- 500g (1,1 lb) of eggplant
+- 500g (1.1 pound) of eggplant (about two eggplants)

 - 200 g (7 oz) of ricotta salata cheese

-- 500 g (1,1 lb) grape tomatoes (even San Marzano is a great choice)
+- 500 g (1.1 pound) of grape tomatoes or San Marzano

 - 2 cloves of garlic

-- 7/8 leaves of fresh basil for the sauce + more to decorate
+- 7-8 leaves of fresh basil for the sauce + more to decorate

 - fine salt

-- 2 tablesponns of extra virgin olive oil for the sauté
+- 2 tablespoons of extra virgin olive oil

 Kitchen Tools and Equipments

-Here are some of the kitchen tools we used to make pasta alla Norma recipe.
+Here are some of the kitchen tools we used to make Pasta alla Norma recipe.

-Cooked tomatoes must be passed through a food mill to remove the skin and the seeds, then get yourself a stainless steel food mill with a set of 3 discs so you can choose the consistency of your sauce.
+- Cooked tomatoes must be passed through a food mill to remove the skin and the seeds, then get yourself a stainless steel food mill with a set of 3 discs so you can choose the consistency of your sauce.

-Finally, very useful for grating salted ricotta, we suggest a grater with large holes.
+- Finally, very useful for grating salted ricotta, we suggest a grater with large holes.

-In a large saucepanpour 2 tablespoons of extra virgin olive oil and sauté over medium heat two garlic cloves, peeled and left whole so that if you wish you can remove them.
+In a large saucepan add 2 tablespoons of extra virgin olive oil.
+Then, over medium heat, sauté two garlic cloves, peeled and left whole so that if you wish you can remove them.
 Cook for 2 or 3 minutes.

 Step 2) – Now add the tomatoes, stir and cover with a lid.
 Cook over low heat for about 20 minutes, until the tomatoes are soft and have released their sauce.

 Then simmer gently for another 10-15 minutes until the sauce has thickened.
 Meanwhile, bring salted water to a boil to cook the pasta.

 Some prefer to cut the eggplants into cubes, but for greater crunchiness and the final look of the dish, we prefer to make very thin slices.

-If you have to fry a large amount of eggplant for many people, a deep fryercan be very convenient and useful, otherwise for a dose for 4 people the classic frying panis fine.
+If you have to fry a large amount of eggplant for many people, a deep fryer can be very convenient and useful, otherwise for a dose for 4 people the classic frying pan is fine.
 You will consume less oil!

 Step 7) – Transfer them to a tray covered with a kitchen paper towel to absorb the excess oil then add fine salt to taste.